codr7/liblgpp/README.md

 ```

 ### threads
 The VM supports preemptive multithreading and has been carefully designed to minimize locking.
-Each thread runs in complete isolation on its own fresh copy of the stack, which is finally pushed to the calling stack on join.
+Each thread runs in complete isolation on its own stack, which is finally pushed to the calling stack on join.

 ```
 Label target("target", emit_pc(vm));